A wordy welcome, bad novels I’ve written, musings on all of the above, & then some.

 That said, I've also demonstrably fallen on my face a lot.
 A lot, a lot, a lot.
 Dear god, so much face falling!
 My creative writing resume here in my mid-twenties, if we can call it that, is definitely as much a Resume of Fails (if not more so!) as one of success.
 I have had lengthy creative dry spells while freaking out over other stressors in my life (wading through the odd international fraud investigation for my day job, going on bad dates, forgetting to call my parents, to name a few eclectic examples).
 I have also produced metric fucktons of Really Bad Writing in desperate attempts to compensate.
 I have yet to actually debut a single novel I've written on the professional market.
 And like, given the above saga of face falling, I'm hardly a respectable authority on the matter, but still, I'd hazard to propose: having a Resume of (Art) Fails is not necessarily a bad or shameful thing.

 While I think novels will probably always be my first creative love, one side-effect of falling on my face so many times with them is that a cocktail of boredom & creative frustration prompted me to start stretching my artistic muscles in new directions.
-This meant – in part – a return to playing with short-form fiction.
-And let me tell you, writing short stories, when they seize you just so, are bite-sized little pockets of fun.
+This meant – in part – giving short form tale-spinning a go!
+Writing short stories, when they seize you just so, are bite-sized little pockets of fun.
 What began as absent-minded scribblings in the margins of my notebooks – somewhat shamefully destined for a sub-folder in my writing portfolio titled “Stuff I Wrote While Pretending to Take Notes During Completely Pointless Meetings” – started producing worlds and characters and narratives in their own right.
 And yes, at least a couple of the stories eventually purchased by small magazine editors began life in a notebook margin, during one of those endless, endless meetings.
 Mea culpa.
 What a funny, fateful place our world can be.

 I grew up finding stories in the strangest places.
 And cross my heart, I hope I never stop.